Skip to Main content

 To create the test suite, follow these steps:

-1. Create a file named data/theme-toggle.tests.yaml in your test project.
+1. Create a file named visual_tests/theme-toggle.tests.yaml in your test project.

 2. Add the following content to the file: